 To operate a non-profit, educational, community radio station with local access; to provide a broad base of educational, cultural and informational programming to challenge, broaden and enrich the listening audience; to foster a sense of community within the Upper Susitna Valley; and to share programming and services with a larger Alaskan community.

 KTNA’s broadcast signal can be heard from Willow north nearly to Cantwell, with best reception in Talkeetna, Trapper Creek and Susitna.
 Approximately 4,500 full-time residents live within the broadcast radius, but the population swells substantially in the summer.
-All of the communities in the KTNA listening area are classified as “distressed” by the Denali Commission, indicating an average annual income level below minimum wage.
+KTNA’s reach is worldwide: over 325 people stream the broadcast online weekly, 3400 access this website each month, and 2800 follow KTNA on social media.

-KTNA presents a wide variety of programming, twenty-four hours every day, drawing from National Public Radio and several other national and independent program distributors.
-Beyond national news and cultural programs, KTNA offers extensive local news, current affairs and music programming, and continuous emergency broadcast capacity.
-Volunteers produce music shows focusing on many genres, while a weekly program called Nuggets enlists volunteers from the community to investigate a wide range of local features and concerns.
-Part oral history, part local events report, Nuggets programs are available on the KTNA website.
+KTNA presents a wide variety of programming, twenty-four hours every day, drawing from National Public Radio and other national and independent program distributors.
+Beyond national news and cultural programs, KTNA offers local news, educational and informative programming, music with local DJs, and continuous emergency broadcast capacity.